MPI-Dortmund/pymissense/README.md

 options:
-  -h, --help         show this help message and exit --tsv TSV          You can provide the path to the tsv file if you want to skip the download. (default: None) --pdbpath PDBPATH  If defined, it will write the pathogencity as bfactor in that PDB.
+  -h, --help         show this help message and exit --tsv TSV          You can provide the path to the tsv file if you want to skip the download. (default: None) --pdbpath PDBPATH  If defined, it will write the pathogenicity as bfactor in that PDB.
 If its not defined or not existing it will instead download the alphafold predicted PDB (default: None)
   --maxacid MAXACID  Maximum squence number to use in the plot. (default: None)
 ```